domhabersack/domhabersack.com/_pages/about.md

   </figcaption>
 </figure>

-I do my best work on the web, where I have been working with businesses on improving their products since 2009.
+I do my best work on the web, where I have been working with businesses on improving their products for over a decade.
 With a focus on UI and UX, I work hard to make it easier for your customers to interact with you.

 People come first in everything I do.
 I want to identify and solve problems people have in their daily work to make their lives a little better.
-When writing code, readability always beats clever code for me.
-Performant but obscure code is useless if other developers struggle to understand it.
+When writing code, readability always beats shortness for me.
+The most performant and optimized code is useless if other developers cannot understand what it does.

 I have now turned my passion of helping others into [online courses](/courses).

-Oh, and I occasionally jump out of planes despite being crazy scared of heights.
+Oh, and I occasionally jump out of planes, despite being crazy scared of heights.

 I would be happy to **speak at your event** about how to communicate better, focus on the right tasks, and turn ideas into code.
-[Contact me](/contact) if that fits with your agenda!
+[Contact me](/contact) if that fits your agenda!